N.C. A&T Enhances Global Access During 2024 International Education Week

 EAST GREENSBORO, N.C.
 (Sept.
 25, 2024) – The Division of Research at North Carolina Agricultural and Technical State University recognized team members in honor of National Research Administrator Day, Sept.
 25.

-“It was critically important to celebrate our team as we continue to grow here at North Carolina A&T State University,” said Melissa Hodge-Penn, Ed.D., interim vice chancellor of the Division of Research.
-“Chancellor James Martin II has spoken to us about being exponential in creating momentum around being an exponential university.
-We are also honoring those who put rubber to the road everyday to support this ecosystem.”
+“It was critically important to celebrate the Division of Research team as we continue to grow here at North Carolina A&T State University,” said Melissa Hodge-Penn, Ed.D., interim vice chancellor of the Division of Research.
+“Chancellor James Martin II has on occasion spoken about being an exponential university.
+The Division of Research is a significant unit to realizing this vision.
+Those within the division work tirelessly to manage both financial and research risk.
+To this, we are honoring those who within the Division and across the campus support the research ecosystem.”

 James Stewart, F.D.
 Bluford Library archivist and special librarian, identified some of the division’s earliest history to honor the day.